temporal-sa/money-transfer-demo/README.md

 #### Web Application

+Instead of Flask, this application uses [Quart](https://quart.palletsprojects.com/en/latest/index.html).
+If you know Flask, you will "get" Quart, but if you want a doc [here you go](https://quart.palletsprojects.com/en/latest/how_to_guides/flask_migration.html#flask-migration).

-Provide an `.env` for the entire stack by looking at `.env.template`.
+To make this easier, I provide an `.env` for the entire stack by looking at [.env.template](.env.template).

 Run either with:
 ```sh